 How long does it take to run for county office?

-Running for county office can be a time consuming and expensive process.
+Running for county office can take up a large amount of time and expense.
 It can take up to a year and a half to prepare and run for county office.

 Your jurisdiction will determine the rules you need to follow, the time frame you have, and what kind of campaign you are running.
 You will need to file election paperwork with the appropriate agency.